HOZY39/task-manager/README.md

 # Task Manager

-Task Manager is a web application, that let users post questions and answers.
+Task Manager is a web application that allows users to post questions and answers in a forum-style interface.
 Technologies used:
 - Backend **SpringBoot** (Java + Maven)
 - Frontend **Angular**